gridlab-d/gridlab-d/CONTRIBUTING.md

 Authorized github users may contribute to this repository.
 You must be a Stanford faculty, staff, student, affiliate, or subcontractor to be a contributor.
 Please contact the repository owner to be authorized as a contributor.

 # SLAC Workflow
-The following diagram provide an overview of the SLAC Workflow for this repository
+The following diagram provides an overview of the SLAC Workflow for this repository
 ~~~
 [SLAC creates a project] --> [Issue created] --> [Issue assigned] --> [Branch created]
                                                                              |